 Another issue with long term Suboxone use is that there are addicts out there abusing Suboxone.
 Addiction makes an addict go to extreme lengths to “feel good”.
 Many people today are using Suboxone as an intravenous drug.
 They crush down the pills, turn them into liquid, and shoot them in their veins.
 Even Suboxone that is in the film has been melted down and injected now.
 Heroin addicts that we have spoken with about this issue have reported that getting Suboxone on the street is just as easy as obtaining the heroin it is out there to combat.

 The biggest issue most of the time with ongoing Suboxone use is that the addict most times never gets down to the causes and conditions of addiction.
 They don’t approach or look at why they became addicts in the first place.
 It is often viewed as a “magic pill” that immediately fixes them.
 The problem?
 What happens when they can’t get any more Suboxone?
 Their insurance runs out?
 The doctor cuts them off?
 Most of these people return to active addiction and the terrible cycle starts all over again.

 We use Suboxone at Clearbrook.
 We only use it as a detox medication and our patients are always under medical supervision.
-We want our patients to be as comfortable as possible during their detox portion of treatment.
+We want our patients to be as comfortable as possible during their drug detox portion of treatment.
 The suffering can end as soon as you walk into the doors of Clearbrook.
 What we want to see our patients do is to take a look at their lives currently and how they can change to not repeat it.
-That is why it is imperative that they get through their detoxification period and into the treatment portion of their 28 day stay.
+That is why it is imperative that they get through their detoxification period and into the residential treatment portion of their 28 day stay.
 That is where the real healing begins.